by-student-2017/dft/README.md

 	chmod +x run_openmp.sh
 	./run_openmp.sh 2
 - e.g., 2 CPU calculation. please, # of CPU is <= (nstep-1)/2 and <= ndmesh = nrmesh.
 Most "for" loops could not be parallelized.

-##  NLDFT (FMT) beta version 0.9.2 (July/20/2021)
-	sudo apt update
-	sudo apt -y g++
-	cd NLDFT_FMT_Slit_v0.9.2
-	gedit temp_parameters.txt
-	chmod +x run.sh
-	./run.sh
-- With only two weeks to work on it, there's still a lot of room to optimize and improve the code, but we hope that building on this achievement will improve the research environment for many people.

 ##  NLDFT (SDA) beta version 0.9.0 (July/7/2021)